Cadu-Soares/Single-Page/README.md

-# Landing-Page
+# Single-Page
-A landing page model using HTML, CSS and JAVASCRIPT.<br/>
+A Single-page aplication (SPA) model using HTML, CSS and JAVASCRIPT.<br/>
 This project was made for a practical study.<br/><br/>
 ***WEB VERSION***<br/>
 <img src="img/final-01.png" alt="Web Version"/>